jselfridge/Libraries/MatLib/README.md

 The primary intention is to keep this as a static library that can be referenced throughout multiple projects.
-While developing the library, there are additional files named "DebugScript.*" with a "makefile" which create an executable called
-"Debug".
-This can be used to evaluate the library code locally.
-To compile the library run the command:
+The command:

     ar -cvq libMat.a *.o

-to generate the static library named "libMat.a".
-This file can be referenced in other program makefiles.
+is used to generate the static library.
+It is included in the 'makefile' and places the library in the appropriate folder.

 Functions for future development: double   mat_norm1   ( matrix* mat );